quarkusio/quarkus/docker/distroless/README.md

 # Distroless base image

-This project creates a [distroless image](https://github.com/GoogleContainerTools/distroless) suitable to run Shamrock applications.
+This project creates a [distroless image](https://github.com/GoogleContainerTools/distroless) suitable to run Quarkus applications.

 This image contains a minimal Linux, glibc-based system.
 It contains: